 C. Form of guarantee.
 If a performance guarantee is required under this section and before endorsement of its approval of a plan, the guarantee shall be by one of the methods described in the following Subsection C(1) or (2), which method may be selected by the applicant:

 (1) By a proper bond with surety, sufficient in the opinion of the Planning Board to secure construction in accordance with the approved plan.
 The Planning Board may require that the applicant specify a time acceptable to the Board within which such construction shall be completed.
-Each bond filed shall be approved as to form, manner of execution and sureties by the Town Treasurer and all deposit agreements and securities shall be approved as to form and manner of execution by the Town Treasurer.
+Each bond filed shall be approved as to form, manner of execution and sureties by the Town Treasurer, and all deposit agreements and securities shall be approved as to form and manner of execution by the Town Treasurer.

 (2) By a deposit of money or negotiable securities, sufficient in the opinion of the Planning Board to secure construction in accordance with the approved plan, and the Planning Board may require that the applicant specify a time acceptable to the Board within which such construction shall be completed.
 (Use Form G.)